unsw-se3011/SENG3011_weneedREST/README.md

 The decisions our team has made in regards to meeting schedules and roles are all outlined in our Management information markdown file.

 ## Deliverable Two - A
-The following things were completed in deliverable two:
+The following things were completed in deliverable two(A):
 1. API deployed as a REST web service via Digital Ocean droplet.
 2. Able to make requests to the API using the Swagger interface.
 This can be accessed from the url: http://46.101.226.130:5000/
 3. Generates output file / response which can be viewed through Swagger

-1.
-1. 1.
-Address Problems Side
-1. State Background
-1. Coming from this perspective to solve these problems
-1. Frontned data Graphs visualisation, analytics, heatmap
-1. Being able to analyse patterns from json data
-1. Edit History
-1. ML
-1. Live Data
-1. Output reports based on user-specified criteria (country, disease, dates)
+## Deliverable Two - A
+The following things were completed in deliverable two(B):
+1. API is now fully functioning, returning live data that has been scraped from the specified data source